RealOrangeOne/react-native-mock/README.md

 - Node.js 4+
 - The latest version of react-native-mock

 __Note__: This library is designed to work with the most recent version of react-native.
 If you aren't using the most recent version, you will need to download an older version of this library, as the API is likely to be different, and the dependencies are likely to break.
-Details coming soon!

 ## How Am I Supposed To Use This?